mmlak-0109/data-analyst-nanodegree-test-a-perceptual-phenomenon/README.md

 For this project, I utilized Google Sheets to analyze the Stroop Effect using descriptive statistics to provide an intuition about the data, and inferential statistics to draw a conclusion based on the results.
 I found that the Incongruent words sample mean was larger than the Congruent words sample mean at 22.02 and 14.05 seconds respectively, and that this difference was extremely statistically significant with a P-value of 0.00005.

-PDF files of my original data sheet and written report, and copies of my original data sheet in .xlsx and .ods files, can be found by clicking the "View on GitHub" link above.
+PDF files of my original data sheet and written report can found by clicking the "View on GitHub" link above.
+To view the original spreadsheet in Google Sheets, click on this link: https://docs.google.com/spreadsheets/d/1rOmBAoeVEERmpZPfbIMfOsJSFkYRcrvY4GoSxZCKglc/edit?usp=sharing

 Enjoy!